daeh/zotero-markdb-connect/README.md

 - In `ZoteroObsidianCitations Preferences...` (under the `Tools` menu),

   - Specify the location of the folder that contains your Markdown reading notes (e.g. `/Users/me/Documents/ObsVault/ReadingNotes/`).
-The _ZoteroObsidianCitations_ add-on will recursively search this path for Markdown files beginning with `@`.
+The _ZoteroObsidianCitations_ plugin will recursively search this path for Markdown files beginning with `@`.

   - Select the `Match notes based on BetterBibTeX citekey` option.